jihane1604/parallel-and-distributed-computing/README.md

 ## Parallelizing and distribution the code
 - **Fitness Evaluation:** Each individual's fitness is computed by summing the distances along its route.
 Since the fitness of one route is independent of another, the population can be split among multiple processes/machines.
 Each process/machine computes fitness for its subset of routes in parallel, which reduces the overall computation time when the population size is large.
+- The generation loop cannot be parallelized or distributed because each generation depends on the previous one.
-- **Multiprocessing pools:** As a first trial, `multiprocessing.pool()` was used with `starmap_async` in order to parallelize the task across multiple (6) processors on a single machine, which resulted in a much slower execution time of *100.92 seconds*.
+- **Multiprocessing pools:** As a first trial, `multiprocessing.pool()` was used with `starmap_async` in order to parallelize the task across multiple (6) processors on a single machine, which resulted in a much slower execution time of *103.76 seconds*.
 We can assume that this is due to the process management overhead (just like in part one of the assignment).
+- Speedup: 0.08
+- Efficiency: 0.01
 - **Distributed using MPI4PY:**

+## Improvements of the genetic algorithm
+- After further investigating the genetic algorithm, some of the parameters were increased
+- **Population size:** A larger population increases genetic diversity, which can improve the chance of finding a good solution.
+However it increases the computational time.
+(15000)
+- **Number of tournaments:** More tournaments can lead to a more robust selection process, ensuring that a diverse set of high-quality individuals are chosen.
+If set too low, the selection might not effectively differentiate among individuals, while too many may increase the computational overhead without proportional benefits.
+(6)
+- **Tournament size:** A larger tournament size increases selection pressure because it raises the probability that the best individuals (with the highest fitness) are selected.
+However, excessive selection pressure can reduce diversity, leading to premature convergence on suboptimal solutions.
+(4)
+- **Number of generations:** More generations provide the algorithm with more opportunities to evolve and improve the population, potentially yielding better solutions over time.
+However it also increases the runtime of the program.
+(5000) -- stopped changing after a while
+- The best distance was 1074.0